Kartik-Riko/Kartik-Riko.github.io/README.md

 The slideshow can be navigated either with arrow keys or vim bindings: use <kbd>↓</kbd> to cycle through slides within a section, and <kbd>→</kbd> to go to the next section.
 Press <kbd>Esc</kbd> at anytime to see an overview.
 Full-screen mode can be enabled with <kbd>F</kbd>, and <kbd>V</kbd> can be used to pause or resume the presentation.

-> About: _I wrote this in 2018, while in the Army, and it was part of a security seminar I gave to the senior officers within our unit._

 ---

 ## See Also